mapefast/mute_neurips/README.md

 This repository basically mirrors [this one](https://github.com/montaltoalessandro/MuTE).

+There are two new methods, nnnuela1 and nnnuela2, implementing the suggestion of [this paper](https://doi.org/10.1371/journal.pone.0194382).
+These latter were though not used in the final submission to the challenge.

 The MAPEFAST team who participated in the challenge is:

 - Daniele Marinazzo, University of Ghent